BloomTechBackend/bd-kindle-publishing-service-gerzon2022/tasks/MasteryTask01.md

 Use the `src/resources/mastery-task1-kindle-publishing-CD.puml` to document the class diagram.

 Next, create a sequence diagram for the API we'll be working on in milestone 2, `RemoveBookFromCatalog`.
-You can use the existing sequence diagrams in the design document as a starter.
+You can use the existing sequence amsdiagr in the design document as a starter.
 Include any error handling the APIs are expected to perform, as well as their interactions with other classes.

 Update `src/resources/mastery-task1-remove-book-SD.puml` with a sequence diagram for your planned implementation of the